danamoore8/danamoore8/README.md

 - 👋 Hi, I’m Dana!
 I am data analyst, researcher and educator.
 - 👀 I’m interested in Data Analytics, Technology, Psychology.
-- 🌱 I’m close to finish "Data Analyst" study program at Practicum by Yandex.
-- 💞️ I’m looking to collaborate on various projects to hone my skills.
+- 💞️ I’m looking to collaborate on various projects.
 - 📫 email: muratbekdana@gmail.com
 <!---
 danamoore8/danamoore8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.